 In terms of where to go from here, I’m not sure.
 I don’t think the countries where we’re privileged enough to be talking about language around suicide overlap with the countries where this remains a legal issue.
 No country is going to change these laws because of what people from other countries are blathering on about.
 I don’t see this as a subject where government to government pressure is going to happen; there’s so much shit going down in the world for this to make it onto the intergovernmental stage.

-I suppose that what we can hope that creating dialogue online will help to empower potential activists in these countries with regressive law to push for change.
-And if Maryland didn’t get its shit together until 2019, we can probably expect that it’s going to take a while in other countries too.
+Perhaps we can hope that creating dialogue online will help to empower potential activists in these countries to push for change.
+And if Maryland didn’t get its shit together until 2019, we can expect that it’ll take a while in other countries too.

-What are your thoughts on how we can move past the St. Thomas Aquinas clusterfuck?
+What are your thoughts on how we can move past the St. Thomas Aquinas disaster?